formkit/docs-content/inputs/autocomplete.md

 ### Search parameter

 In the example below, we are going to assign the `options` prop our `searchMovies` function.
-By doing so, `searchMovies` will the `context` object as an argument.
+By doing so, `searchMovies` will receive the `context` object as an argument.
 Within this context object is the `search` property, which is the current search value.
 To perform our search, let's use the `search` value as the query parameter for our API request:

 <example
 name="Autocomplete"